Our seminars and customized trainings are now available in a live interactive online format.

 - Apply the continued power of the scientific method to prepare for students’ mistakes rather than prevent them

-- Alternatives to common practices that stifle college and career readiness
+- Alternatives to common online and in the classroom practices that stifle college and career readiness

 - Policies and practices that stress, reinforce and elicit maximal student effort